CrossRef/event-data-user-guide/event-data-manual.md

 The Query has two date views: `collected` and `occurred`.
 See ['Occurred-at vs Collected-at'](#concept-timescales) for a more detailed discussion.
 Each is suitable for different use cases:

- - `collected` is useful when you want to run a daily query to fetch all events for a given filter and you want to be sure you always have all available events
+ - `collected` is useful when you want to run a daily query to fetch all Events for a given filter and you want to be sure you always have all available Events
  - `collected` is useful when you want to reference a dataset and be sure it never changes
- - `occurred` is useful when you want to retrieve events that occurred at a particular time
+ - `occurred` is useful when you want to retrieve Events that occurred at a particular time
- - when using `occurred` you should be aware that new events may be collected at any time in the future that occurred at a date in the past
+ - when using `occurred` you should be aware that new Events may be collected at any time in the future that occurred at a date in the past

 The API base is therefore one of: